-So you've got the leather jacket and a helmet, but is that enough protection?
+Even if you've got a leather jacket and a helmet, additional protection is important.

 There’s nothing quite like owning a motorcycle.
 The freedom of hitting the open road and feeling the wind on your face can't be described with words — nor should it.
-While things like safety apparel and motorcycle insurance are probably the least exciting aspects of owning a new motorcycle, it is still important to ensure that you and your ride are protected.
-But good news: motorcycle insurance is pretty similar to auto insurance—it includes liability as well as comprehensive and collision insurance for you, your passengers, and your bike.
-Let’s get into the basics of motorcycle insurance coverage, starting with the different coverage options.
+While safety apparel and motorcycle insurance are probably the least exciting aspects of owning a new bike, it is still important to ensure that you and your ride are protected.

 Most major insurance providers offer multiple lines of insurance — including motorcycle coverage.
 Here at The Zebra, we work with Liberty Mutual, Foremost, and Dairyland to offer you competitive quotes for a motorcycle insurance policy.
 Below are the coverage-specific options for each company.